speasley/jquery.occasions/README.md

 ###sect

 This will give you additional occasions specific to the provided religious sect.
-'Christian' and 'Pasta' are provided.
+'Christian' is provided.

 ```
-$('#logo').occasions({sect:'pasta'}); //requires pasta.json
+$('#logo').occasions({sect:'christian'}); //requires christian.json
 ```

 ###onSuccess callback